oluigipo/please/README.md

 # please
-made to be simple, easy to build, and mainly to learn.
+made to be simple, easy to build, and mainly to learn. basically my experimentation playground.

 ## License (Public Domain)
 Everyone is free to use my code to do whatever they want.